Your patients asked for it. You listened and took action. Now what?

 Do your patients know you have it?

 So, you implemented a Payment IVR, but there is not a noticeable increase in collections.
 Bummer.
-Patients want to pay their bill by using the IVR, but they may not know that they can.
+Patients want to pay their bills by using the IVR, but they may not know that they can.

 An easy way to promote your services is to add an insert along with each statement sent or highlighting it in your statement design.
 This insert lists the different options available to make payments and explains step by step how to use the Payment IVR system.